Can Underground Agriculture Solve the World Food Problem?

 Underground agriculture or underground farming is the activity of cultivating food underground.
-This is usually done using hydroponics using growing lamps and a nutricious solution.
+This is usually done using hydroponics using growing lamps and a nutritious solution.

-The world faces an ecological crises as more and more natural land is converted into farmland.
+The world faces an ecological crisis as more and more natural land is converted into farmland.
 The massive extinction of a whole catalog of species mirrors this process.

 Underground agriculture can help feed the world without destroying natural habitats on a massive scale.
 The needed space for agriculture is transferred underground where space is readily available.
 Also, often food is shipped from far away places to the consumer.
 By producing the needed food locally underground, shipping can be minimized.

 Furthermore, the use of dangerous chemicals in much of today’s agriculture above ground can be minimized by using hydroponics underground.
 Thus, the food grown underground is more healthy with less impact on the world’s flora and fauna.

 When thinking about a rising population in the future, underground agriculture might be a great part of the solution to feed those additional people because there simply won’t be enough arable land available.

 Also, in some climates, agriculture is only part of the year possible due to for example cold or hot weather.
 Using underground agriculture, farming can become independent of the climate.
 This increases food security and output.

 Primarily, the high energy costs for the electricity growing lamps consume are a challenge that needs to be overcome.
 One possible solution would be nuclear fusion reactors that might produce enough cheap energy once available.
 Another solution would be big solar panels in space, the deserts or the oceans that can produce cheap energy.

 The second challenge is the high cost of constructing the underground facilities needed to shelter the growth pods.
 In some areas, ground water or soil composition make underground construction more costly.

 With innovative construction technology like fully automated tunnel boring machines, this challenge can be solved.